 1. Peaceful Fishing around St Georges Basin

-The seaside towns surrounding the St Georges Basin estuary make an ideal base for all keen fishermen, with plenty of excellent land based and boat based opportunities to enjoy.
-Here, you’ll have the chance to soak up the waters of Jervis Bay in a more calm and sheltered environment - some ideal conditions for a peaceful day of fishing.
+The seaside towns surrounding the St Georges Basin waterway make an ideal base for all keen fishermen, with plenty of excellent land based and boat based opportunities to enjoy.
+Here you will often find a more calm and sheltered environment, particularly in the early mornings which provide some ideal conditions for a peaceful start to your day of fishing.
 Shore based anglers who don’t mind wading out in the water can find pink nippers at Sanctuary Point, settle in at the boat ramp and jetty at Basin View or test your skills along the canals at Sussex Inlet.

 Insider tip: Sussex Inlet is a popular spot at the run-in tide for both lure and bait anglers - use a stream of berley that includes bread, chopped prawns and pilchards.